langzi0/lcplay/README.md

  3. Inside this class, add your class.
    CodePadJava/src/Common/Main.java      Main.addingAllNewClasses()

- 4. It will call your class.
+ 4. It will call your class which is based on highest priority latest test case.

 Adding JavaLangTestResference.txt